 Still, you’re most probably wondering what we mean by better print quality.

-For instance, dye based ink cartridges provide more saturation of colours, greater brightness, higher colour range, and even improved density of black.
+For instance, dye-based ink cartridges provide more saturation of colours, greater brightness, higher colour range, and even improved the density of black.

-Additionally, there’s phenomenon that is known as metamerism that dye based ink cartridge prints are free from.
+Additionally, there’s a phenomenon that is known as metamerism that dye-based ink cartridge prints are free from.
 Metamerism is basically the slight change in the print colour on the basis of light changes.
-This means that a print may turn look alright in artificial light but look like it has a green tinge in sunlight.
+This means that a print may look alright in artificial light but look like it has a green tinge in sunlight.

 At the end of the day, your choice depends upon two things – what kind of things you want to print and how much you are willing to pay.
 Consider.